jdh8/jdh8.org/_posts/2014-05-05-apparmor-nginx-php-fpm.md

 		/var/log/nginx/* w,
 	}

-The following is config for php-fpm.
+The following is my config for php-fpm.

 	#include <tunables/global>